 10 March.
 Join the Shakespeare discussion at Auditorium Parco della Musica titled To be…A Woman.

 13 March.
-Don’t miss the stimulating exhibit The Street: Where the World is Made at MAXXI.
+Don’t miss the stimulating exhibit The Street: Where the World is Made at MAXXI.14 March.
+Explore the small Egyptian Museum at Rome's Egyptian Academy in Valle Giuila.

 19 March.
 Head to Siena to spend Father’s Day in Italy with a parade and donkey race.